 - The parenting plan and time-sharing arrangement

 The court will base its decision on the evidence and arguments presented by the parties’ attorneys.
-We take the time to build and present a strong case that supports you and your children’s interests regarding any proposed deviation from the guidelines amount.
+Our Clearwater child custody attorney take the time to build and present a strong case that supports you and your children’s interests regarding any proposed deviation from the guidelines amount.

 Enforcement of Child Support Payments